vicky-dx/pomo-cat-releases/README.md

 # pomo-cat-releases
-Your Desktop Coding Companion and Health-Aware Desktop Cat
+Your Coding Companion and Health-Aware Desktop Cat